Run Service

 run alerts:status::update

-The run alerts:status::update command enables you to update the status of the alert.
+The run alerts:status::update command enables you to update the alert status.

 CLI Syntax